In our study of 1 Timothy chapter two, we compare the Old Testament worship at the temple to the freedom that we have in Christ to be the temple.

 Even though we may not like some people or their actions, we must remember that Jesus died for them as well as for us.
 The same Jesus that speaks to the Father on our behalf also speaks for them.
 This understanding will help us to live peaceful as Paul described.

-And for this purpose I was appointed a herald and an apostle - I am telling the truth, I am not lying - and a teacher of the true faith to the Gentiles.
+This is why I myself was appointed a proclaimer, even an emissary - I am telling the truth, not lying! - a trustworthy and truthful teacher of the Goyim.

 Paul, speaks here of the freedom that is given not only to the Jews but also to the Gentiles.
 Although it was hard for the Jews of that time to accept, God wants all men to be saved.
 The "true faith" that he talks about was that we are all saved by grace and not by works.